Background

 Tree Species Selection

 Two approaches were used to identify promising, underutilized species.
 Expert horticulturalists were asked to list the species that they recommend for testing because of their potential resilience to climate change.
 We also compiled existing tree inventories for 6 to 12 cities in each climate zone.
 From the inventory data we identified species that were relatively rare but promising because they had individuals in larger size classes.
+Native tree species were welcomed but not exclusively considered.
+California's urban areas have relatively few tree species native within a given city’s boundary (see Pawlak et al. 2023 for digital range maps for tree species native to California).

 Using these two lists, we identified species to evaluate in each climate zone.
 Each species was evaluated on three vulnerability criteria: habitat suitability, physiology and biological interactions.
 These criteria reflect each specie’s adaptive capacity, defined as its potential to ameliorate exposure to climate change stressors.
 Each species received a rating of-1, 0, or 1 (sensitive, neutral, insensitive) for each criterion based on its adaptive capacity, as reported in the literature.
 Scores were summed and each species was placed into one of five vulnerability classes (low, low-moderate, moderate, moderate-high, high).
 Once the highest scoring species were identified their availability for planting was confirmed.
 Species that could not be obtained for planting were replaced with the next highest scoring candidate.